nautobot/nautobot/nautobot/docs/overview/application_stack.md

 See the [installation guide](../user-guide/administration/installation/index.md) for help getting Nautobot up and running quickly.

 ## Notices

+### Python

++++ 1.3.0
+    Python 3.10 support was added.

+--- 1.3.0
+    Python 3.6 support was removed.

++/- 1.6.0
+    Python 3.11 support was added and Python 3.7 support was removed.

+### Databases

+--- 2.1.0
+    Support for versions of PostgreSQL older than 12.0 was removed.

++++ 1.1.0
+    MySQL support was added.

+### Task Queeuing

+--- 2.0.0
+    - `django-rq` support was removed.
+    - `django-cacheops` usage was removed and replaced with Django's native caching features.

 > Nautobot was initially developed as a fork of NetBox (v2.10.4), which was originally created by Jeremy Stretch at DigitalOcean and by the NetBox open source community.